A Physics-Inspired Optimizer: Velocity Regularized Adam: Introduction

 These challenges motivate the exploration of alternative optimization strategies.
-In line with the origins of machine learning itself \cite{hopfield1982neural, ackley1985learning}, one promising avenue draws inspiration from physics.
+In line with the origins of machine learning itself \citep{hopfield1982neural, ackley1985learning}, one promising avenue draws inspiration from physics.
 For that, the optimization trajectory is conceptualized as a discretized motion of a particle within the high-dimensional loss landscape.
 Both from the structure of the ``potential'' landscape and the discretization, instabilities may arise from excessive ``velocity'' or overly large step sizes.
 This perspective suggests that mechanisms from high-energy and non-classical physics applied to optimization can improve aspects of stability.
-Building upon the established success of momentum, which incorporates velocity into gradient updates, recent ideas have explored a maximal velocity, drawing parallels to the speed of light in the theory of special relativity \cite{francca2020conformal}.
+Building upon the established success of momentum, which incorporates velocity into gradient updates, recent ideas have explored a maximal velocity, drawing parallels to the speed of light in the theory of special relativity \citep{francca2020conformal}.

-This work introduces a class of physics-inspired optimizers, termed Velocity-Regularized Adam (VRAdam), designed to improve upon the stability and performance of standard adaptive methods \cite{kingma2017adammethodstochasticoptimization, adamw}.
-Inspired by quartic terms used to model kinetic energy in more stable systems such as classical time crystals \cite{Shapere_2012} and heavy quark modeling using non-relativistic quantum chromodynamics (NRQCD) \cite{braaten1997introductionnrqcdfactorizationapproach} known for their unique stability properties, VRAdam introduces a novel regularization mechanism.
+This work introduces a class of physics-inspired optimizers, termed Velocity-Regularized Adam (VRAdam), designed to improve upon the stability and performance of standard adaptive methods \citep{kingma2017adammethodstochasticoptimization, adamw}.
+Inspired by quartic terms used to model kinetic energy in more stable systems such as classical time crystals \citep{Shapere_2012} and heavy quark modeling using non-relativistic quantum chromodynamics (NRQCD) \citep{braaten1997introductionnrqcdfactorizationapproach} known for their unique stability properties, VRAdam adapts this as a heuristic and introduces a novel regularization mechanism.
 This mechanism controls the effective learning rate $\eta$ via penalizing high velocity, namely $\eta_t= \alpha_0 / (1+ \min(\beta_3||v_t||^2,\alpha_1))$.
-Crucially, this regularization can be configured to depend on either the norm of the optimizer's velocity $||v_t||$ (i.e., the momentum buffer) or the norm of the gradient itself.